MNeubauer/mSulley/README.md

 * One of the main reasons Sulley was selected as the framework for fuzzing the MongoDB wire was that the user's code is written in a programming language (python) and can take advantage of its facilities.

 * **Lego's** take advantage of pythons facilities and their use encourage a programatic way of representing wire messages that encourages code reuse - especially via inheritance.
 Each MongoDB command can be represented as its own lego which can be found in [mSulley/sulley/legos/mongo.py](./mSulley/sulley/legos/mongo.py).
     - All legos extend Sulley's [block](./mSulley/sulley/blocks.py) class.
-The [Mongo_op](./mSulley/sulley/legos/Mongo_op.py) extends the block class and is a base class for legos that represent MongoDB messages.
-Mongo_op has a few main purposes:
+The [MongoMsg](./mSulley/sulley/legos/MongoMsg.py) extends the block class and is a base class for legos that represent MongoDB messages.
+MongoMsg has a few main purposes:
         - Create the MsgHeader for each message
         - Hide some repeated code making it easier to read the code in its subclasses
         - Wrap simple lines of code if they are planned to become more complex in the future